|Parameter Defaults:||First EMA Period||12||controls the measurement period for the short average|

 |Signal EMA Period||9||controls the measurement period for the signal average|

 The MACD indicator was developed by Gerald Appel and is simply a method of identifying the potential for two exponential moving averages to cross.
 MACD is calculated using a short length and a long length exponential moving averages (defaulted to 12 and 26) and calculating the difference between these two averages.
 In other words, it is the spread between the two averages.
-Normally s signal line is then derived by calculating an exponential moving average of the MACD.
-In this case, it is omitted and the MACD is displayed as a histogram – a series of vertical bars above and below a zero line.
+A signal line is then derived by calculating an exponential moving average of the MACD.
+This is plotted as the MACD Signal.
+Finally, the difference between the MACD and the MACD Signal is calculated and plotted in a histogram as the MA Hist.